DUBBEP/LSC-Prototype/README.md

 ### What’s needs to be done

 More cards need to be implemented to create move variety in player actions.
-Cards also need to have different effect types depending on if the card is an
+Cards also need to have different effect types depending on if the card is an attack spell, or passive spell, or buff spell.

 ## Action Queue & Turn System: **Implemented**